5 Data Center Lighting Considerations

 2. Energy Efficiency

-Lighting placement will have a significant impact on the room’s visibility.
+Proper lighting placement is essential for optimal visibility.
 Light fixtures are typically installed in a grid pattern on the ceiling.
-Your lights must line up with the aisles between the rows of equipment.
-Otherwise, the cabinets and racks will block the light and cast shadows where IT technicians work.
+Your lights must line up with the aisles between the rows of equipment to prevent the cabinets and racks from casting shadows where IT technicians work.
 Carefully plan the ceiling grid so that the lighting is directly above the open rows to maximize visibility in the room.

 A traditional drop ceiling with large panel lights is challenging to arrange in coordination with rows of equipment.
 The standard sizing of each panel allows for only minimal customization.
 Narrow pendants with one or two tubes are more versatile for illuminating tight spaces.
 You can hang them directly above the aisles to penetrate the cabinet’s interior as much as possible.